 Why Sublime ?

 To make tea-drinking a memorable experience every time, Sublime House of Tea presents to you singularly packed, fine varieties of tea in exotic flavours that will revitalise your senses from the moment the silken pyramidal tea-bags are dipped in hot water.
-To keep in touch with our regular patrons and to engage with those interested in experiencing our product bouquet first-hand, Sublime House of Tea operates a tea store in Sublime Galleria (UB City) Bangalore, dedicated to preserving the culture of tea-drinking in India.
+To keep in touch with our regular patrons and to engage with those interested in experiencing our product bouquet first-hand, Sublime House of Tea operates two tea stores in Forum Mall, Koramangala and Courtyard by Sublime, Prestige Trade Towers, Bangalore, dedicated to preserving the culture of tea-drinking in India.
 Stocking the best quality of the most sought-after brews like Green Tea, Earl Grey, Assam Tea, and Darjeeling Tea, Sublime House of Tea is the proud pioneer of certain striking flavours like White Tea with Raspberry, Rose in Bloom and Seventh Heaven.
 The clear amber or the dark red or the mild ochre liquid with its tingling aroma and unique taste is a pure delight to the senses and have been tantalising the palates of our patrons since inception.

 Sublime Tea is available on various e-commerce platforms, at our own retail outlet in Bangalore, across most modern retail trade outlets and in the best hotels, restaurants and cafés.

 Executive Director at the Prestige Group, and